decretist/Dissertation/Chapter1/chapter1.markdown

 Weigand, “Frühe Kanonisten und ihre Karriere in der Kirche,” *Zeitschrift der Savigny-Stiftung für Rechtsgeschichte.
 Kanonistische Abteilung* 76 (1990): 135–55).
-(Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014):
-698–700), supplements Noonan's discussion of these eight glosses.
+(Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” in *A Service Beyond All Recompense*, ed.
+Kurt Martens (Catholic University of America Press, 2018), 382–85), supplements Noonan's discussion of these eight glosses.

 The author of the preface to the *Summa Parisiensis* incorrectly thought that Gratian himself had given the collection the title *Concordia